Anne of Geierstein: Chapter summary

 Ch.
-9 (31): The next morning Margaret resolves to proceed with her proposal, and after three days spent in penitential exercise returns to Aix, telling Arthur that an unreliable Carmelite monk, who had mistakenly been entrusted with details of the proposed cession, had left the monastery without notice.
+9 (31): The next morning Margaret resolves to proceed with her proposal, and after three days spent in penitential exercise returns to Aix, telling Arthur that an unreliable Carmelite friar, who had mistakenly been entrusted with details of the proposed cession, had left the monastery without notice.

 Ch.
 10 (32): René abdicates, but refuses to disown Ferrand, who arrives with news of the defeat of the Burgundians at Granson.
 Sigismond gives Arthur an account of the battle and reveals that the Black Priest and the Carmelite were both Albert in disguise.
 Margaret tells Arthur she is giving up and expires.

 Ch.
 11 (33): After Margaret's funeral, Oxford helps to arrange the transfer of Provence to Louis.

 Ch.
 12 (34): The Burgundian cannoneer Colvin gives Oxford and his son an account of a second Burgundian defeat, at Murten, and of Charles's subsequent depression.
 They go to La Riviere, where Oxford revives the Duke's spirits.

 Ch.
 13 (35): The Burgundian forces arrive at Nancy, where Arthur kills Rudolph in single combat and is promised Anne's hand by Albert.

 Ch.
 14 (36): Fleeing from the victorious Swiss forces, Oxford and his son come across the corpses of Charles, Albert, and Schreckenwald.
 Sigismond takes the two of them into safe custody.
 Anne and Arthur are married and live near Geierstein until Arnold's death in 1482.
 Oxford and his son then re-enter the political arena and play a prominent part in the defeat of the last Yorkist king Richard III at Bosworth in 1485, using the necklace bequeathed to them by Margaret for funds to levy troops.